LowryZhao/Milestone1-2_Group48/Software Design Document.md

 - **Return Value**: Report object containing formatted report data
 - **Side Effects**: None

 #### 3.2.2 Data Structures / Data Sources
-List all data structures or sources used in the software.
-For each, provide:

-- Type: Type of data structure (e.g., list, set, dictionary).
-- Usage: Describe where and how it is used.
-- Functions: List functions that utilize this structure.

-# Data Structures and Sources

 This document outlines the key data structures and sources used in the Nutritional Analysis System, including their types, usage, and associated functions.

-## 1. Comprehensive Nutritional Food Database
+**1. Comprehensive Nutritional Food Database**

 - **Type**: External Database (likely relational)
 - **Usage**: Stores all food items with their nutritional information.
 This is the primary data source for the entire system.